-Ottawa's current Official Plan (adopted in 2003, 2013 consolidation which includes Official Plan Amendment 150) provides the policy framework for how land in Ottawa should be used, and includes a vision for the City and its physical development to the year 2031.
+Ottawa's current Official Plan (adopted in 2003, 2013 consolidation which includes Official Plan Amendment 150) provides the policy framework for how land in Ottawa should be used and includes a vision for the City and its development to the year 2031.
 Ottawa's Official Plan is supportive of sustaining and enhancing the urban forest (both within and outside of natural areas) through both its framework and its policies.

 The Official Plan recognizes the need to consider the social, economic, environmental and cultural outcomes of land use decisions.
-It also recognizes the modern challenges related to climate change and human health, and that a healthy urban forest can help address these challenges (by, for example, helping to manage surface water and contributing to a greener and cleaner city).
+It also recognizes the modern challenges related to climate change and human health, and that a healthy urban forest can help address these challenges.
 Recognizing the urban forest as a cornerstone of a sustainable community, the Official Plan commits the City to developing in harmony with nature, taking an ecosystem management approach to natural areas protection, and providing incentives and education to increase tree cover.